Is it legal to run an affiliate website for online gambling in the United States?

 Participating in earnings

-Some state laws say that it's against the law to participate in the earnings of a gambling place.
-That would seem to speak directly to common revshare agreements, where the affiliate receives a percentage of a player's loss, and a criminal lawyer confirmed to me that that's indeed the case.
-Therefore, getting a flat monthly fee for the advertising or getting paid by CPA (a bounty for each player referred) would be much safer.
+Some state laws say that it's against the law to share in casino profits.
+For example, Texas Penal Code §47.03: "GAMBLING PROMOTION.
+A person commits an offense if he intentionally or knowingly...operates or participates in the earnings of a gambling place."
+That would seem to speak directly to revshare agreements, where the affiliate receives a percentage of a player's loss, and a criminal lawyer confirmed to me that that's indeed the case.
+Therefore, getting a flat monthly fee for the advertising or getting paid by CPA (a bounty for each player referred) would be much safer—as confirmed by the attorney.
 Most affiliates can't get casinos to pay for advertising for a flat monthly fee (the casinos insist on going revshare), but if the affiliate drives enough traffic to the casino, it's possible.
 I've been very successful in getting a flat monthly fee for advertising I run, but I understand that most affiliates aren't me.